 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.

-If you decide to trade REN - Redes Energéticas Nacionais SGPS, use the lowest-cost* platform that is rated #1 Overall by Barron's, Interactive Brokers.
-Trade stocks, options, futures, forex, bonds and funds on 135 markets, all from a single integrated account.
+When trading REN - Redes Energéticas Nacionais SGPS or any other investment, use the platform considered by many to be the Professional's Gateway to the Worlds Market, Interactive Brokers.
+You get the lowest-cost* trading on stocks, options, futures, forex, bonds and funds worldwide from a single integrated account.